Kuwait Wedding Traditions

 Segregated vs. Mixed Wedding Celebrations

 Segregated celebrations are traditional gender-separated wedding receptions where men and women celebrate in different halls or venues, adhering to Islamic modesty principles and allowing for more relaxed celebration styles.
-Approximately 65% of Kuwaiti weddings maintain full segregation, 25% have partial segregation, and 10% are fully mixed celebrations.
+While many Kuwaiti weddings maintain full segregation, an increasing number feature partial segregation or mixed celebrations.

 Women’s Celebration Features: